whatmansi/whatmansi/README.md

 ### Hi there 👋
-This is Mansi Chauhan, a final year engineering student.
+This is Mansi Chauhan, a final year ECE undergrad.

-If you have anything interesting to say then say it, else please get lost, I don't have time & energy to deal with the bullshit.
+#### If you have anything interesting to say then say it, else please get lost, I don't have time & energy to deal with the bullshit.
+It's quite rude but I can't help, it's the truth.
 Thank You.

 - 🔭 Probably going to work on MERN stack.
 - 🌱 I’m currently learning Data Structures and Algorithms.